Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/collection.md

 ms.topic: include
 ---

-You can use the **Collection** command to attach, detach, or delete a team project collection from a deployment of TFS.
+You can use the **Collection** command to attach, detach, or delete a project collection from a deployment of TFS.
 You can also use the **Collection** command to duplicate the database of an existing collection, rename it, and attach it to the deployment.
 This process is sometimes referred to as cloning a collection.
-However, you cannot use the **Collection** command to create a team project collection.
+However, you cannot use the **Collection** command to create a project collection.

 	TFSConfig Collection {/attach | /detach | /delete} [/collectionName:CollectionName]
 		[/collectionDB:ServerName;DatabaseName] [/clone]